bzohidov/TomoRain/README.md

 # TomoRain
-The purpose of this project is an application of cellular networks for rainfall monitoring in urban areas
+The purpose of this project is an application of cellular networks for rainfall monitoring over urban areas.